 The bill would require lead-based paint inspections to be conducted on certain residential rental properties at tenant turnover and certain other times.
-The bill would also appropriate \$3.9 million from the State General Fund to the DCA for the purposes of the bill.
+The bill would also appropriate \$3.9 million from the State General Fund to the Department of Community Affairs ("DCA") for the purposes of the bill.